Best Top 20 Longest Movies Ever Made

 In the film, a seasoned samurai and a community of farmers face up against a gang of robbers who have come to their town to take their harvest.
 Despite its age, the high-octane action scenes in ‘Seven Samurai,’ which are lauded for their technical and narrative advances, nonetheless manage to make the film seem more engaging and interesting than the vast majority of action films produced today.

-Check out also: Top 10 Biggest Trees in the World
+Check out also: The 10 Most Infamous Gangs in History

 Most of the film’s innovations are now standard precise, so a new generation of moviegoers may have trouble appreciating its magnificence.
 However, the picture is worth seeing because of the ground-breaking ideas it contains and the sheer fun it provides throughout.